All Episodes

 Well, Donald Trump has stolen everybody's brand.

-You know, this this race was shaping up before Trump gets it, even after Trump gets in, because nobody thinks Trump is gonna go anywhere.
+You know, this race was shaping up before Trump gets in, even after Trump gets in, because nobody thinks Trump is going to go anywhere.

 He gets in June 16th.

-Prior to that, it's just rumored he's gonna run, but the rumors are being greedy with no way, he just negotiating for a new deal on the apprentice.
+Prior to that, it's just rumored he's going to run, but the rumors are being greedy.

 That's everybody was saying last summer.